zef-dev/convoworks-editor/README.md

-# convoworks-editor
+# Convoworks Editor #

-Service editor GUI for the Convoworks framework
+Convoworks Editor is a AngularJs web app for thw Conwoworks PHP framework.